Talk Talk: 1984–1986: Commercial success

 Although major success eluded them in the UK, Talk Talk achieved considerable international success in 1984/85, particularly in continental Europe, North America and New Zealand, with the album It's My Life.
 The accompanying single "Such a Shame" (inspired by the book The Dice Man) became a Top 10 hit in Austria, Italy, France, Germany, Netherlands and Switzerland during this period.
 The title track of the album entered the US, Canadian, French, German, New Zealand and Netherlands Top 40.

 A third single, "Dum Dum Girl", was a success in some European countries and in New Zealand, but the album and its singles were largely ignored in the UK.
 Commercial success notwithstanding, the band made deliberate choices that moved them away from the mainstream.
 The music video for "It's My Life" featured a grumpy Hollis who mocks lip-synching.
 After EMI protested, they re-shot the video, turning it into "a total piss-take of lip-synching", in Alan McGee's words.

 The artist James Marsh designed the first cover image for It's My Life based on the band's name.
 He followed the theme for subsequent singles, remaining the band's artistic frontman and creating all their covers and posters throughout their career.

 Talk Talk abandoned the synth-pop style completely with their third album, 1986's The Colour of Spring.
 It became their biggest success in the UK, making the Top 10 (and certified Gold by the BPI for sales over 100,000 copies), in part due to the Top 20 single "Life's What You Make It", which was also successful internationally.
 Another single, "Living in Another World", charted in the Top 40 in Germany, the Netherlands, Switzerland, Belgium and Italy, and just outside the Top 40 in the UK and France.
 By this time, all Talk Talk songs were being written by Hollis and Friese-Greene.

 The extended line-up for the 1986 tour consisted of Hollis, Webb and Harris, plus John Turnbull (guitars), Rupert Black and Ian Curnow (keyboards), Phil Reis and Leroy Williams (percussion), and Mark Feltham (harmonica).
 Most notable among these concerts was their appearance at the Montreux Jazz Festival, 11 July 1986, released on DVD in 2008 as Live at Montreux 1986.
+Their final ever live show was in Salamanca, Spain, on 13 September 1986.